dawciobiel/hardclone-live/README.md

-## Hardclone Live 1.0.0
+## Hardclone Live UEFI 1.0.0

-First stable release of **Hardclone Live** – a complete live environment for disk cloning, imaging, and recovery.
+First stable release of **Hardclone Live UEFI** – a complete live environment for disk cloning, imaging, and recovery.

 ---